 The second step would be using a dark spot remover.
 The best ingredients to look for in skin brightening cream are hydroquinone in the USA and arbutin outside of the USA.

 What is the best dark spot remover in the united states?

 Hydroquinone is the gold standard for the treatment of dark spots and is highly effective.
 It can be bought in the USA without a doctor's prescription but will require a doctor's prescription in most countries out of the USA.
 Hydroquinone works best in combination with retinoids and an anti-inflammatory agent (Kligman's formula).
-One the best Kligman's formula inspired dark spot remover, is MDacne's Medicated Dark Spot Remover that can be found right here.
+One of the best Kligman formula-inspired dark spot removers is MDacne's Medicated Dark Spot Remover that can be found right here.

 What is the best dark spot remover outside the united states?